maverick001/Chatbot_Enhancer/readme.md

 ## Features

+- **Model Selection**: Choose from available Ollama models via dropdown menus.
-- **Dual Model Comparison**: Compare responses from two different LLM models simultaneously
+- **Dual Model Comparison**: Compare the responses from two different LLM models for same prompt side by side.
-- **Real-time Streaming**: Watch responses generate in real-time
+- **Token Generation Rate**: Show token generation rate for each model response to let user compare LLM performance.
 - **Automatic Synthesis**: Automatically identifies and summarizes common points between 2 responses with a third LLM that is specialized in text analysis and summarization.
-- **Model Selection**: Choose from available Ollama models via dropdown menus
 - **Token Management**: Use system prompt to enforces a 300-token limit for consistent, concise responses
 - **Clean Interface**: Simple, intuitive UI for easy interaction